HOW TO (PROPERLY) NAIL SHINGLES

-The nails also need to be long enough to penetrate a minimum of 3/4” into the roof deck.
-If the deck’s thickness is < 3/4”, the roof nails should be long enough to penetrate and extend through the deck by > 1/8th”.
-When determining appropriate nail length, you’ll need to account for the thickness and number of shingle layers, underlying wood decking (see below), and the thin metal flashings used to direct water away from particular areas (e.g., chimneys).
+Nail Length: The nails also need to be long enough to penetrate a minimum of 3/4-inch into the roof deck.
+If the deck’s thickness is less than 3/4-inch, the roof nails should be long enough to penetrate and extend through the deck by at least 1/8-inch.

 When considering the proper roofing nails, don’t forget the importance of evaluating the plywood or other wood beneath your shingles.
 The roof’s framing holds up the decking, but it’s the decking that essentially serves as the roof.